npg70/galbreath-old/sources/campbeltown-whisky-an-encyclopaedia.md

 ## Page 100

-Complicated family history of Charles Coville Greenlees...
+Complicated family history of Charles Coville Greenlees, referencing

 > his wife Jessie ... died 1930, age 89... was also a Coville, a daugher of John Coville Jr... sister of Archibald Coville
 > who succeeded to the Glasgow cotton-spinning business, A. & A. Galbraith founded by his uncles
 > Andrew and Archibald.

+Janet "Jessie" Coville is the daughter of John Coville Jr and [Jean Galbraith](/people/galbraith-jean-1805.md).
+Jean is the child of [Archibald Galbreath](galbreath-archibald-1760.md) and *Jean Corbet*, as is  [Andrew](/people/galbraith-andrew-1799.md) and [Archibald](/people/galbraith-archibald-1807.md)

 ## Pages 106-107